-Ceramic coating franchising sits in a fast-growing $310M+ US market with structural margin advantages over the broader detailing industry.
+Ceramic coating franchising sits in a fast-growing US market.
 Coating chemistry is inexpensive; the value the customer pays for is the labor, the warranty, and the cumulative paint-protection result.
-That structural margin advantage at franchise wholesale is exactly why ceramic coating bundles cleanly with window film and PPF in the Polar Tint multi-service stack (operator-level figures are disclosed in FDD Item 19).
+That wholesale-cost structure is why ceramic coating bundles cleanly with window film and PPF in the Polar Tint multi-service stack — operator-level economics are disclosed in FDD Item 19.
 This guide is the operator’s reference for the ceramic coating franchise opportunity in 2026.

 The US ceramic coating market

-The 2025 US ceramic coating market is approximately $310 million and growing at 12-15% annually.
-The customer base is paint-protective vehicle owners — typically luxury, performance, and pickup-truck segments where the vehicle is worth protecting against UV oxidation, oxidation, water spots, bird droppings, tree sap, and minor scratching.
-Penetration into the broader US vehicle owner base is still in single digits, which means the addressable customer pool is still 15-20x current installed base.
+The US ceramic coating market is fast-growing on a still-undersaturated base.
+The customer base is paint-protective vehicle owners — typically luxury, performance, and pickup-truck segments where the vehicle is worth protecting against UV oxidation, water spots, bird droppings, tree sap, and minor scratching.
+Penetration into the broader US vehicle owner base is still in single digits, which means the addressable customer pool has substantial room to grow above today’s installed base.

 The growth is driven by three factors: (1) consumer education — owners increasingly understand the difference between traditional wax and a 5-year+ ceramic warranty; (2) EV expansion — electric vehicles have lower routine maintenance, so owners reallocate that budget to paint protection; (3) lifestyle marketing — Instagram, TikTok, and YouTube content from detailing creators has made ceramic coating a recognized luxury-vehicle accessory.
 The growth curve in 2026 looks like the early years of window film in the 2000s — sustained mid-double-digit growth on a still-undersaturated base.